MSc Sustainability and Social Innovation

 HEC provides students with online courses in the following fields:

-These courses are mandatory for non-business profiles and are designed to bring them up to date with what they need to know to successfully complete this business school program.
+These courses are mandatory for non-business profiles and are designed to bring them up to date with what they need to know to successfully complete this business school prog

 Optional double-degree programs

-Students have the opportunity to apply to the Norwegian School of Economics (NHH) in order to get an MSc in Economics & Business Administration, with a Major in Energy, Natural Resources and the Environment, a Major in Economics, or a Major in Finance.
+Students have the opportunity to apply to the Norwegian School of Economics (NHH) in order to get an MSc in Economics & Business Administration, with a Major in Energy, Natural Resources and the Environment.

 Participants must write a master's thesis to graduate from this program.
 It represents a real opportunity to have impact on the public debate: through cutting-edge research and careful consideration of how it can be implemented in practice, participants are expected to shed light on a stake that we know little about and/or that we do not fully understand.
 The thesis is an important component of the program as a result.

-Every year, students go on a study trip to witness the sustainable development issues of other countries and to study the measures already implemented or those to be developed.
+Every year, students go on a study trip to witness sustainable development issues and to study the measures already implemented or those to be developed.

 The professional experience requirement is satisfied when the participant completes a professional experience of at least 4 months in fields related to their coursework at HEC Paris.
 It is, however, important to stress that this professional experience may not be an internship per se.